PROJECT DEVELOPMENT FRAMEWORK

 The output from this study will typically consist of a conceptual flow diagram, preliminary equipment list, and an order-of-magnitude capital and operating cost estimates.
 Initial inputs to the mass and energy model used to generate process flows will come from the Full Bench Scale Testwork Program.
 Data not derived from the lab testwork will be generated from prior piloting campaigns on different ore sources.

-DNi Pilot Plant Operation
+DNP Demonstration Plant Operation

-Ideally, the engineering group designated to conduct the feasibility study or process design development would be selected prior to start-up of the pilot plant.
+Ideally, the engineering group designated to conduct the feasibility study or process design development would be selected prior to start-up of the demonstration plant.
 A strong relationship between the engineering group and the operation of the pilot plant will aid in optimum design of the commercial plant and ensure all required data is identified by the engineering group.

-The pilot plant itself was designed on a nominal tonne per day throughput, and at least 30-60 tonnes of representative sample will be needed to operate the pilot plant for sufficient time to generate the required data for the next engineering work.
+The demonstration plant itself was designed on a nominal tonne per day throughput, and at least 30-60 tonnes of representative sample will be needed to operate the pilot plant for sufficient time to generate the required data for the next engineering work.

 Process Design Development/Feasibility Study

-DNi and the engineering firm will complete the process design and the final design package for the client will include:
+DNP and the engineering firm will complete the process design and the final design package for the client will include:

 - Process description